Buller-Lab/EnzyDEL_NATs/Distribution-wheighted_binding_energies/README.md

 # Cluster-Model CREST Workflow for Enzyme–Ligand Binding Energies

-This folder contains scripts, inputs, instructions, and results to reproduce the cluster-model-based Distribution-wheighted binding energies calculation workflow.
+This folder contains scripts, inputs, instructions, and results to reproduce the cluster-model-based Distribution-weighted binding energies calculation workflow.

 ---